 Bio

-Anthony holds a Bachelor of Science from John Jay College of Criminal Justice and a Master of Public Administration from Marist College.
-He has served as an adjunct professor at the State University of New York, Albany School of Criminal Justice and Columbia-Greene Community College.
-He is a member of the International Association of Chiefs of Police, New York State Association of Chiefs of Police, and the Northeast Chiefs of Police, and he serves as the 2nd Vice President on the Executive Board for the Zone 5 Regional Law Enforcement Academy.
-He proudly became a National Policing Institute Executive Fellow in November 2019.
+Chief Geraci attended session #80 of the Federal Bureau of Investigation (FBI) Law Enforcement Executive Development Seminar (LEEDS).
+He holds a Bachelor of Science from John Jay College of Criminal Justice and a Master of Public Administration from Marist College.
+He has served as an adjunct professor at the State University of New York at Albany, School of Criminal Justice and Columbia-Greene Community College.
+He is a member of the International Association of Chiefs of Police and the New York State Association of Chiefs of Police.
+He also serves as a board member for the (NYPD) Detective Rafael Ramos Foundation.